Zdong104/FNSPID_Financial_News_Dataset/README.md

 # News:
  07242025：
  We will stop the maintainance for this repo.
 All the right for commercial use and research use are released.
-Feel free to use is.
+Feel free to use :) .

 FNSPID has been selected as KDD2024 Applied Data Science Track Paper